IdoBenEzri/Binance-trading-bot/README.md

 - __del__(self):
 -
-  Class destructur, close the connection for the DatabaseManager.
+  Class destructor, close the connection for the DatabaseManager.

 ## Class AccountManager - helper for handling the bot-Binance interface: